ruby/www.ruby-lang.org/en/news/_posts/2014-09-19-ruby-2-1-3-is-released.md

 lang: en
 ---

 We are pleased to announce the release of Ruby 2.1.3.
-This is a patchlevel release of stable 2.1 series.
+This is a patchlevel release of the stable 2.1 series.

 This release contains a change of full GC timing to reduce memory consumption (see [Bug #9607](https://bugs.ruby-lang.org/issues/9607)), and many bugfixes.

 See [tickets](https://bugs.ruby-lang.org/projects/ruby-21/issues?set_filter=1&amp;status_id=5)
 and [ChangeLog](http://svn.ruby-lang.org/repos/ruby/tags/v2_1_3/ChangeLog)